 A good password monitoring system allows you to see where and when successful and unsuccessful login attempts were made.
 This enables you to apply additional security to certain accounts for example.
 Office 365 has features that enable you to do this – you can present information from Azure AD Premium through a Power BI Dashboard for example.
 This will highlight where in the world login attempts are being made and for which accounts.
 Azure AD allows you to then block login attempts, reset passwords for accounts, and automatically block attempts from certain locations.

-We’re able to set up and train users on LastPass, so give us a call if you’re interested, or would like any more information about secure passwords, Azure AD, or Power BI.
+We’re able to set up and train users on LastPass, so fill in the form below or give us a call if you’re interested.
+Feel free to get in touch if you would like any more information about secure passwords, Azure AD, or Power BI as well.